-The Writing Jump Starts list (.pdf)
+The Fiction Jump Starts list (.pdf)

 This printable is designed to help you get unstuck when you feel like the piece that you're writing isn't quite working.
-It has a bunch of suggestions for both fiction and non-fiction that you can try.
+It has a bunch of suggestions for both coming up with new scenes and getting existing scenes to work better.

-There are plain black and white versions of each, if you want to minimise how much printer ink you use.
+There are plain black and white versions of each printable, if you want to minimise how much printer ink you use.